by Tammy Taylor~

 I think it’s easy to get caught up in the day-to-day and take your partner for granted.
 These tiny little languages of love lets your partner know you’re thinking about them.

-When it’s time to prepare supper, he’s usually in the kitchen with me dicing, slicing or cooking.
+When it’s time to prepare supper, he’s almost always in the kitchen with me dicing, slicing or cooking.
 And when supper’s done we’re both in the kitchen cleaning up the dishes.
 On laundry day he’s loading up the washing machine & hanging out the laundry just the same as me, often side-by-side.

 On the flip side when it’s time to work the cows or mow the pastures, we’re both tasked with those chores too.
 I’ll spend hours bouncing around the pastures on my tractor mowing or dealing with pasture weeds or fixing fences the same as he does.
 Again, often side-by-side.